-The sides of this unit are constructed of gel-coated fiberglass.
-To add to this feature, the front and rear end caps are also gel-coated fiberglass.
-Clean the fiberglass material with a mild cleanser and warm water.
+The sides of this unit are constructed of ribbed aluminum.
+The paint is a baked on enamel.
+This is a standard feature on these models.
+An option for the exterior sidewall is Filon fiberglass.
+Clean either material with a mild cleanser and warm water.
 Use only soft cloths.
-Using stiff bristle brushes may cause scratches in the fiberglass surface.
+Using stiff bristle brushes may cause scratches in the surface.